Open the Attributes tab.

 When to recreate an attribute

-- A simpler description
+- A simpler description.

-- Fresh examples
+- Fresh examples.

 When your attribute is ready

-Your attribute is ready for broader use when:
+An attribute is ready for broader use when:

 - Results remain stable after minor refinements.